Dwalden2021/1600_Final/HTML1.md

 # Setting up Index page

 This page will act as your home page, or the first one that loads up when visiting your website.
 HTML uses open and close tags to layout the page.
-The open tag is looks like `<` and the close tag looks like `>`.
-Each HTML pages has at a minimum a head, title and a body.
+The open tag looks like `<` and the close tag looks like `>`.
+Each HTML pages has at a minimum of a head tag, title tag and a body tag.

 Here is what the basic HTML page looks like: